 •The characters would need a place to live

 And so, brave businesses like Disney have taken advantage and disrupted.
-The entire home theatre industry grew out of asking the simple question: “what if I didn’t have to go to the theatre to see my favourite movies?”
-And of course, companies such as Blockbuster rode this wave of innovation, redefining the home theatre experience by asking “what if I didn’t have to pay $20-$40 to buy the movies I want to watch once?”
+The entire home theatre industry grew out of asking the simple question: “What if I didn’t have to go to the theatre to see my favorite movies?”
+And of course, companies such as Blockbuster rode this wave of innovation, redefining the home theatre experience by asking, “What if I didn’t have to pay $20-$40 to buy the movies I want to watch once?”

 But, as we’ve learned, even companies as massive as Blockbuster are not immune to disruption.

-Reed Hastings, founder of innovation powerhouse Netflix, employed the What If strategy to disrupt the Blockbusters of the world.
-Like Walk Disney, Hastings’ story started with a grievance: he was late returning a copy of Apollo 13 to Blockbuster, which resulted in a late fee of $40.
+Reed Hastings, founder of innovation powerhouse Netflix, employed the What If? strategy to disrupt the Blockbusters of the world.
+Like Walt Disney, Hastings’ story started with a grievance: he was late returning a copy of Apollo 13 to Blockbuster, which resulted in a late fee of $40.

 •I have to have a membership card

 •I have to go to a physical store

 •If I don’t plan ahead, I end up having limited movie availability on popular nights